-In January 2017, the Office of the Comptroller General initiated another special audit in Reficar and delivered a final report to Reficar on July 12, 2017.
-In this report the Office of the Comptroller General concluded that, in their opinion, Reficar's 2016 Financial Statements do not reasonably represent, in all material aspects, the entity's financial position as of December 31, 2016.
+1.3 In January 2017, the Office of the Comptroller General initiated a special audit in Reficar and delivered a final report to Reficar on July 12, 2017.
+In this report the Office of the Comptroller General concluded that, in their opinion, Reficar's 2016 Financial Statements do not reasonably represent, in all important aspects, the entity's financial position as of December 31, 2016.

-On February 2, 2018, the Legal Accounts Commission of the National House of Representatives of the Republic of Colombia informed Reficar that the House of Representatives decided, through Resolution No. 2713, that it would not close the General Budget, Treasury Account or the National Balance Sheet for the 2016 fiscal year, since the 2016 Financial Statements of several state entities, among them Reficar, had received a negative opinion from the Office of the Comptroller General.
-Pursuant to Resolution No. 2713, Colombian control entities have been ordered to initiate disciplinary, fiscal and/or penal investigations.
+On February 2, 2018, the Legal Accounts Commission of the National House of Representatives of the Republic of Colombia informed Reficar that the House of Representatives decided, through Resolution No. 2713, that it would not close the General Budget and Treasury Account and the National Balance Sheet for the 2016 fiscal year, since the 2016 Financial Statements of several state entities, among them Reficar, had received a negative opinion from the Office of the Comptroller General.
+Pursuant to Resolution No. 2713, Colombian control entities were ordered to initiate the corresponding disciplinary, fiscal and/or criminal investigations.